KamDiaV/KamDiaV/README.md

 - 🎓 I’m currently learning **React** and **Vue**
 - 📖 I run a <a href="https://t.me/kamdiamore" target="_blank">personal channel</a> where I share more about my successes in frontend development
-- 💬 Beyond coding, I’m passionate about medicine, photography and drumming.
+- 💬 Beyond coding, I’m passionate about photography and drumming.

 ### Technologies: